 For a swarm removal, please CLICK HERE to contact our club's Swarm Captain David Gobbel.

 Are they Honey Bees?

 If you are unsure whether you have honey bees please visit our All About Bees page to determine if what you are seeing is actually honey bees.
 If you are seeing is a honey bee swarm then email us here to contact our Swarm Captain, David Gobbel, to arrange for swarm removal.
 If you have bees in the walls of your home, see the next section below titled "Bees in Buildings and Trees."

 Occasionally, bees or wasps will make their home within your walls or a tree on your property.
 While getting them out may be tricky, it is worth finding out if it is possible.
 Read more about why you should have them removed instead of exterminating them below.

-Mid-State Beekeepers Association does not recommend, make referrals, or try to connect beekeepers and homeowners for removals from structures.
+Mid-State Beekeepers Association does not typically try to connect beekeepers and homeowners for removals from structures.
 Removals necessitate a specific skill set not taught in beekeeping and because of this we do not want to give the impression of sending someone that, in fact, may or may not possess those skills.
-You will find on the national list (below) both individuals and local businesses that wish to be contacted for cutouts or removals.
 To insure you are protected, we recommend you consider experience, contractor licenses, insurance, and satisfy yourself with the business or individual prior to entering into a contract for services.